Level E: Anime

-A 13-episode anime adaptation of Level E was produced by TV Tokyo, Pierrot and David Production and directed by Toshiyuki Katō, with Jukki Hanada handling series scripts, Itsuko Takeda designing the characters and Yang Bang-ean composing the music.
-The series originally aired on Japan's TV Tokyo from January 11, 2011 to April 5, 2011.
-The show's opening theme, "Cold Finger Girl" (コールドフィンガーガール, Kōrudo Fingā Gāru), is performed by Chiaki Kuriyama, and its ending theme, "(Yume) ~Mugennokanata~" (｢夢｣〜ムゲンノカナタ〜), is performed by ViViD.
-Crunchyroll has simulcast the series on their streaming website in other parts of the world one hour after each initial TV Tokyo airing.
-As stated by Kun Geo, the website's CEO, “TV Tokyo's streaming of Level E shows their commitment to bringing anime to a global audience.
-We are honored to be able to present this title from one of the greatest manga creators of all-time, and to be able to say that Crunchyroll's streaming of this title will directly contribute to the financial viability of all parties involved in the production, from broadcaster to animator to creator.”
-Funimation has announced that they have licensed the TV series at Katsucon 2012.
+A 13-episode anime television series adaptation of Level E was produced by TV Tokyo, Studio Pierrot and David Production and directed by Toshiyuki Katō, with Jukki Hanada handling series scripts, Itsuko Takeda designing the characters and Yang Bang-ean composing the music.
+The series aired on TV Tokyo from January 11 to April 5, 2011.
+The opening theme song is "Cold Finger Girl" (コールドフィンガーガール, Kōrudo Fingā Gāru), performed by Chiaki Kuriyama, while the ending theme song is "(Yume): Mugennokanata" (｢夢｣〜ムゲンノカナタ〜), performed by ViViD.
+Crunchyroll simulcast the series on its streaming website in other parts of the world one hour after each initial TV Tokyo airing.
+Funimation announced that it had licensed the series at Katsucon 2012.

 The anime sets the story in the modern era, with flat-screen TVs and smartphones, which were not available when the original manga was released, appearing in the story.
-All chapters except for the final chapter of the manga, "Honeymoon...!", have been adapted.
+All chapters except for the final chapter of the manga, "Honeymoon...!", were adapted.
 The narration was done by Fumihiko Tachiki.